orgua/shepherd_v2_planning/16_concept_sw_pru.rst

     - a trick would be to reduce PRU to an observer with his separate pins -> linux can then program, control and listen on it's own pins
     - one PRU could sample 16 bits with close to 100 MHz ...
     - there is no interrupt for PRU-pin-changes, but for transitions on host-gpio-modules
-    - NOTE: some pins allow hardware-timestamping via int-routine, maybe even all
+    - NOTE: some pins allow hardware-timestamping via int-routine, data-sheet even implies this is possible for all pins
 - UART to target -> seems to be only host-controlled
     - could also be handled by PRU -> has dedicated UART (TL16C550) no autobaud, 192 Mbps, 16-bit FIFO
     - HOST-UART is accessible by PRU (~40 ticks read delay) -> (16C750), 300 bps to 3.7 Mbps, autobaud up to 115.2 Kbps